 “The answer for the SAP Business Suite is simple right now: you have to scale-up.
 This advice might change in the future, but even an 8-socket 6TB system will fit 95% of SAP customers, and the biggest Business Suite installations in the world can fit in a SGI 32-socket with 24TB — and that is before considering Simple Finance or Data Aging, both of which decrease memory footprint dramatically.”

 We tracked John Appleby’s accuracy and displayed the article The Appleby Accuracy Checker: A Study into John Appleby’s Accuracy on HANA.
-Back in 2013, Appleby was aggressively and falsely promoting HANA to get his company ready to sell to Mindtree, as we covered in the article Appleby’s False HANA Statements and the Mindtree Acquisitions.
+In 2013, Appleby was aggressively and falsely promoting HANA to get his company ready to sell to Mindtree, as we covered in the article Appleby’s False HANA Statements and the Mindtree Acquisitions.

 The Appleby (Formerly Known as the Hasso) Pivot

-Well, the only part of the SAP Business Suite that is ready for HANA (at the time of this quotation) was S/4 Finance.
+The only part of the SAP Business Suite that is ready for HANA (at the time of this quotation) was S/4 Finance.
 There is a lot of debate as to how implementable S/4 Finance was at this time.

 Is it, in fact, critical to scale up for something that does not yet exist?